Pedro Castillo: First round

 Initial discussions between former Governor of Junín, Vladimir Cerrón of Free Peru, and Verónika Mendoza of Together for Peru, recommended a leftist coalition to support a single presidential candidate in the 2021 general election.
 Mendoza's advisors argued that Cerrón's beliefs were too radical and of an antiquated left wing ideology.
 Mendoza's camp also raised concerns about Cerrón's alleged homophobic and xenophobic rhetoric.
 In October 2020, Castillo announced his presidential bid, running as the candidate of Free Peru, and formally attained the nomination on 6 December 2020.
 His ticket included attorney Dina Boluarte and Vladimir Cerrón; Cerrón was later disqualified by the National Jury of Elections due to a corruption conviction.

 Pedro Castillo was chosen by a national assembly of teachers' representatives to be their candidate for the presidential election of 2021.
 The COVID-19 pandemic and the lack of financial resources led them to give up building a political party.
 Approached by several small parties, he chose Free Peru (Perú Libre, PL), of which he was not a member at the time.

 During the first part of the campaign, unknown to most Peruvians, Pedro Castillo was very low in the polls and received very little media coverage.
 His campaign accelerated from March, when he crossed the threshold of 5% of voting intentions.

 Castillo cited the impact of the COVID-19 pandemic on his students as a motivation for his presidential run.
 In response to the pandemic, President Martín Vizcarra initiated COVID-19 lockdowns in Peru, inhibiting trade and travel to rural Peru.
-As a result of the lockdowns, individuals in rural regions felt an increased sense of abandonment from the national government, with political groups in these regions beginning to act in autonomous manners and experiencing growth in their legitimacy.
+As a result of the lockdowns, individuals in rural regions felt an increased sense of abandonment from the national government, with political groups in these regions beginning to act autonomously and experiencing growth in their legitimacy.
 Castillo told the Associated Press that he had attempted to continue teaching his students through the lockdowns, but the impoverished local community did not have the resources required for remote learning; almost none of his students had access to a cell phone, and educational tablets promised by the government never arrived.
 Using this experience of abandonment and distrust of the national government established in urban Lima, Castillo had a genuine ability to relate to rural voters and used his knowledge of their issues to establish support.